what is transactional leadership?

 This kind of leadership management style primarily focuses on basic management procedures like organization, controlling, and planning on a short-term basis.

-Few really famous examples of transactional leadership styles you can see in the management style of McCarthy and De Gaulle.
+Few really famous examples of transactional leadership styles can see in the management style of McCarthy and De Gaulle.

 Breaking Down The Transactional Leadership Management